ABarancewicz/Introduction_to_ML/E3-basic_ml/readme.md

 ## Step 3: One-hot encoding the protein sequences
 From processed.fasta we now want to get a list of one-hot encoded protein sequences and a corresponding list of tr values.
 To one-hot encode our sequences we will use [scikit_learn's OneHotEncoder](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OneHotEncoder.html) as it has much more functionality than any script that we or ChatGPT would write.
 Take note of what input OneHotEncoder expects and try to parse through processed.fasta and generate a sequences variable in the correct format, and a tr variable with the corresponding tr values.

+## Step 4: Splitting data into testing and training datasets

-## Step 4: Dimensionality reduction
+## Step 5: Dimensionality reduction

-## Step 5: Training a k-nearest neighbours model
+## Step 6: Training a k-nearest neighbours model

-## Step 6: Testing our k-nearest neighbours model
+## Step 7: Testing our k-nearest neighbours model